 I know it seems like a basic thing but we have been asked how to use all the settings on a basic power drill.
 Check out what the Handyguys have to say about how to operate a drill.
 Speed, torque, clutch and gears are discussed.

-Generally, the larger the bit the slower you want to set the speed.
+Generally, the larger the bit, the slower you want to set the speed.

-Many drills this is related to speed.
+In many drills, this is related to speed.
 The slower the speed, the higher the torque.
 Higher torque is sometimes good when using your drill for driving screws.

 The clutch is used when you are driving screws with your drill.
 You can set the clutch to disengage the rotation of the drill when a certain resistance is encountered.
-This can be useful to prevent overdriving of screws or over tightening.
+This can be useful to prevent overdriving of screws or overtightening.

-These will set the torque and or speed.
-The term Drill Gears is sometimes used to refer to the modes like drill, drive screws or hammer drill.
+These will set the torque and/or speed.
+The term “Drill Gears” is sometimes used to refer to the modes like drill, drive screws or hammer drill.

-Hopefully this video answered some questions people have had about their drills.
-Please always refer to your owners manual for specifics regarding your particular drill and observe all safety precautions.
+Hopefully, this video answered some questions people have had about their drills.
+Please always refer to your owner’s manual for specifics regarding your particular drill and observe all safety precautions.

-Now that you know how to operate a drill you can purchase your drill through our Amazon links.
+Now that you know how to operate a drill, you can purchase your drill through our Amazon links.
 Making your purchases this way helps us out quite a bit!
 Thanks – The Handyguys Brian and Paul.